SPost13: Postestimation Analysis with Stata

 < output omitted >

-mchange commands computes marginal effects for female, but those for white are missing:
+The mchange commands computes marginal effects for female, but those for white are missing:

 . mchange female white